ANCIR/grano/docs/index.rst

 network information.
 Many types of interactions between people, organisations and institutions can be understood in terms of network structures.
-Such graphs provide an apt metaphor for the distribution of political, social and economic influence.
-For example, consider the following contexts:
+Such graphs provide an apt metaphor for the distribution of political, social and economic influence. ``grano`` is aimed at journalists, activists and researchers who want to explore and explain such structures.
+For example, consider the following
+contexts:

 * Lobby registers disclose connections between lobbyists, lobbying firms, their clients and political actors.